Sparvriend/Master-Thesis/README.md

       -> Manual labelling of each date on the filter
       -> East Detector
       -> Do a short visibility study if it turns out to be too complicated
+* TODO: Burn-in MCMC method for DUQ?

 ## Optional TODOs
 * OPTIONAL: Do a rerun of PEP8 in all files
 * OPTIONAL: Make a jupyter notebook implementation of some of the code, so that is can easily be shown off to others
 * OPTIONAL: Use 3D plots with color to represent results
 * OPTIONAL: Test all code with laptop to see if it works without CUDA